 Conditions we Treat

 ColumbiaDoctors cardiologists at NewYork Presbyterian Medical Group Westchester are here to help you take care of your heart, avoid chronic heart disease and recover from congestive heart failure or other cardiac conditions.
-Catheterization procedures are performed at our two state-of-the-art cardiac catheterization laboratories at NewYork-Presbyterian Lawrence Hospital, a campus of NYP, the #1 hospital in New York for cardiology and cardiac surgery services, as ranked by U.S. News and World Report (2021-2022).
+Catheterization procedures are performed at our two state-of-the-art cardiac catheterization laboratories at NewYork-Presbyterian Westchester (formerly Lawrence Hospital), a campus of NYP.

 Treatments and Services

-Some of our expert cardiologists from ColumbiaDoctors at NYP Medical Group Westchester, also known as Westchester Cardiology, have operated in the Westchester region and at NewYork-Presbyterian Lawrence Hospital in Bronxville, proudly serving our culturally diverse community for decades.
+Some of our expert cardiologists from ColumbiaDoctors at NYP Medical Group Westchester, also known as Westchester Cardiology, have operated in the Westchester region and at NewYork-Presbyterian Westchester (formerly Lawrence Hospital) in Bronxville, proudly serving our culturally diverse community for decades.

 Diagnostic assessments may include: